 Trumbull County had a current, unconditioned license to operate this Public Water System in 2022.
 Trumbull County has prepared the following report to provide information to you, the consumer, on the quality of our drinking water.
-This report was required as part of the Safe Drinking Water Act Re-authorization of 1996 and was required to be delivered to the consumers by July 1, 2023.
-Included with this report is general health information, water quality test results, how to participate in decisions concerning your drinking water and water system contacts.

-Trumbull County Mineral Ridge Public Water System obtains its primary source water from the City of Niles Public Water System and City of Youngstown Public Water System.
-They both in turn purchase water from the Mahoning Valley Sanitary District - Meander Water, which draws from Meander Reservoir.
-This is considered a surface water source and requires extensive treatment before being used as drinking water.
+This report was required as part of the Safe Drinking Water Act Re-authorization of 1996 and is required to be delivered to the consumers by July 1, 2023.
+Included within this report is general health information, water quality test results, how to participate in decisions concerning your drinking water and water system contacts.
+Trumbull County Southeast Public Water System obtains its primary source water from the City of Niles Public Water System which in turn purchases water from the Mahoning Valley Sanitary District - Meander Water.
+Meander Water draws water from Meander Reservoir, which is considered a surface water source and requires extensive treatment before being used as drinking water.